 In-stream tidal turbines like ours have great potential for Atlantic Canada and the rest of the world. $33 million was invested in the local supply chain during building and installation alone and 70 per cent of phase 1 project costs were spent in Nova Scotia.

 We’ve partnered with leading scientists, universities and companies around the world to ensure we balance energy creation with protecting our oceans and wildlife.
-Click here to see our Environmental Effects and Monitoring Program, including our quarterly and annual reports.
+Click here to learn more about our Environmental Effects and Monitoring Program, including our quarterly and annual reports.

 During every step of our project, we’ll provide up-to-date and relevant information to share what we’re learning and how we’ll apply our knowledge with the community.
 Sign-up below to get our latest news.

 The Cape Sharp Tidal project uses OpenHydro’s Open-Centre Turbine.
 It has a simple design with four key components: a horizontal axis rotor, a magnet generator, a hydrodynamic duct and a subsea gravity base foundation.
 The turbine base sits directly on the seabed floor, out of the way of ships, and without drilling.
 Nova Scotia’s tides are some of the most powerful in the world.
 What we learn here will change global understanding of how we can safely, responsibly and economically generate power from our oceans.